 The National Pollution Inventory (NPI) requires reporting of a number of pollutants, but FBAs are not one of them (NPI n.d.).
 However, reported emissions of other pollutants reflect how wastewater and sludge are disposed of in Australia.
 According to NPI data, there are currently three facilities from the Pulp, Paper and Converted Paper Product Manufacturing industry reporting pollutant emissions to water or land and seven facilities transferring pollutants to off-site sewerage, treatment, landfill or recycling destinations (NPI n.d.).
 Facilities emitting to water operate on-site treatment plants or partially discharge trade waste to off-site STPs (NSA 2022; Plant et al. 2014; Scholes 2021).
-There are currently no facilities from the Textile, Leather, Clothing and Footwear Manufacturing industry reporting pollutant emissions to water or manufacturing industry reporting pollutant emissions to state and only four facilities transferring pollutants to on-site immobilisation or off-site sewerage and landfill destinations (NPI n.d.).
+There are currently no facilities from the Textile, Leather, Clothing and Footwear Manufacturing industry reporting pollutant emissions to water and only four facilities transferring pollutants to on-site immobilisation or off-site sewerage and landfill destinations (NPI n.d.).